Scholastic Corporation

-Scholastic Corporation is an American multinational publishing, education, and media company that publishes and distributes books, comics, and educational materials for schools, teachers, parents, children, and educational institutions.
+Scholastic Corporation is an American multinational publishing, education, and media company that publishes and distributes books, comics, and educational materials for schools, teachers, parents, children, and other educational institutions.
 Products are distributed via retail and online sales and through schools via reading clubs and book fairs.
-Clifford the Big Red Dog, a character created by Norman Bridwell in 1963, serves as Scholastic's official mascot.
+Clifford the Big Red Dog, a character created by Norman Bridwell in 1963, is the mascot of Scholastic.